Mimi Stillman: Career

-Born in Boston, Massachusetts, Stillman became, at the age of 12, the youngest flute player ever admitted to the Curtis Institute of Music, where she studied with Julius Baker and Jeffrey Khaner.
-She obtained her Bachelor of Music degree in 1999.
-The same year she became the youngest wind player to win the Young Concert Artists.
+Stillman was born in Boston, Massachusetts.
+At 12, and was the youngest wind player ever admitted to the Curtis Institute of Music, where she studied with Julius Baker and Jeffrey Khaner and obtained her Bachelor of Music degree in 1999.

 Stillman received an MA in history and was a Ph.D. candidate at the University of Pennsylvania.

 Regarding her performances, the New York Times has described her as "a consummate and charismatic performer."
 In 2012, she received the Women in the Arts award from Women for Greater Philadelphia.

 She founded the Dolce Suono Ensemble in Philadelphia in 2005 and remains its executive and artistic director.
-The ensemble's commissioning program has led to the creation of 44 new works in eleven years.
+The ensemble's commissioning program has led to the creation of 71 new works in 20 years.

-Stillman is the host and performer on the Musical Encounters TV show and video The Magic Flute.
-She recorded the soundtrack for Kevin Bacon's film Loverboy.
+In 2025, Mimi joined The Barnes Foundation as instructor on art and music.

 On August 22, 2012, the 150th anniversary of Debussy's birth, she embarked on a project she titled "Syrinx Odyssey," with the goal to record herself playing her solo flute work Syrinx every day for a year, filmed in different locations over 366 days, with each new video performance posted online every day.

 In 2013, Stillman became the first Shirley and Sid Curtiss Distinguished Faculty Chair, chamber music coach, and lead faculty member of the Settlement Music School's Shirley Curtiss Center for Woodwind Studies.
 She left the position in 2015.

 In 2014, Stillman was inducted as an honorary member in Sigma Alpha Iota, together with Jennifer Higdon.